RobbieLD/patterns/README.md

 *** State ***

-This pattern allows an object to maintain and internal state which can change based on property changes or method calls.
-This internal state has changes the internal functionality of the object making it look a bit like it's changed type.
+This pattern allows an object to maintain an internal state which can change based on property changes or method calls.
+This internal state changes the internal functionality of the object making it look a bit like it's changed type.
 This is done by having a state class instance variable in the main class which can be swapped for another state calss if some condition is met that requires a state change.

 For example imagine a Bike which changes from a Road bike to a mountain bike depending on the addition or removal of various componants.
-If you have a bike is behaves like a road bike until you add shocks then it behaves like a mountain hybrid bike until you add disc brakes and then it changes to a mountain bike.
+If you have a bike it behaves like a road bike until you add shocks then it behaves like a hybrid bike until you add disc brakes and then it changes to a mountain bike.
 If you remove these parts it will change back to a road bike.